 During a time of celebration of my niche website, something lurked in the shadows that would quickly tank my rankings in Google over the next four months.

-Both myself and my best friend Chris, the other half of Two Hour Blogger, were affected by this bug.
+Both myself and my friend Chris were affected by this bug.

 The graph below from Ahrefs details it all.